Are you looking for more simplicity in life? Here are 20 of my favourite minimalist living tips that will help you get started.

 CULTIVATE A MINIMALIST MINDSET

-After nearly a decade, one of the biggest lessons I’ve learned about minimalist living is that it’s a two-part process.
+One of the biggest lessons I’ve learned is that crafting a life of simplicity is a two-part process.

 On the one hand, there’s the practical work like decluttering your home—but you can’t stop there.
 You also have to do the inner work of cultivating a minimalist mindset.
 This is the key to creating sustainable, long-term change.